 The mainSearchCriteria parameters are used to send information about the term being queried.
 Usually this will be a coded term and be sent using the mainSearchCriteria.v.c and mainSearchCriteria.v.cs parameters.
 However, if there is no code associated with the search term, the string value of the term can be sent using the mainSearchCriteria.v.ot.

-The Clinical Knowledge Source shall send at least one search term in mainSearchCriteria.v.c or mainSearchCriteria.v.ot.
+The Clinical Knowledge Directory shall send at least one search term in mainSearchCriteria.v.c or mainSearchCriteria.v.ot.

 If mainSearchCriteria.v.c is sent, the coding system used shall be sent in the mainSearchCriteria.v.cs parameter.